In call with Saudi king, Trump demanded quick end to Gulf rift: U.S. officials

 Trump has set a May 12 deadline for European powers to commit to improving the 2015 nuclear agreement with Iran, or he will pull Washington out of the deal.

-Trump also faces a potential confrontation with Tehran in Syria, where he has accused President Bashar al-Assad’s Iranian-backed government of using poison gas on his own people in an assault Saturday.
-Trump on Wednesday appeared to threaten an imminent retaliatory missile strike in Syria.
+Trump also faces a potential confrontation with Tehran in Syria, where he has accused President Bashar al-Assad’s Iranian-backed government of using poison gas on his own people in an assault on Saturday.
+Trump appeared on Wednesday to threaten an imminent retaliatory missile strike in Syria.

 It remains to be seen whether Trump’s Gulf pressure campaign will work.
 Outwardly, there is little sign of a rapprochement between Qatar and its Gulf Arab neighbors.

-A written White House readout of Trump’s phone call with Salman said that the U.S. president “emphasized the importance of resolving the Gulf dispute and restoring a united Gulf Cooperation Council to counter Iranian malign influence and defeat terrorists and extremists.”
+A written White House readout of Trump’s phone call with Salman said the president “emphasized the importance of resolving the Gulf dispute and restoring a united Gulf Cooperation Council to counter Iranian malign influence and defeat terrorists and extremists.”

-The readout, however, did not recount Trump’s tough tone or describe a U.S. deadline for resolving the dispute.
+The readout did not recount Trump’s tough tone or describe a U.S. deadline for resolving the dispute.

-Trump also discussed the dispute in an April 6 phone call with Abu Dhabi Crown Prince Mohammed bin Zayed, and in a White House meeting on Tuesday with Qatari Emir Tamim bin Hamid al-Thani.

-The U.S. president’s demand for swift action to end the rift represents a shift.
-Early in the crisis, he publicly sided with the Saudis and Emiratis, complicating then-Secretary of State Rex Tillerson’s attempts to mediate.

-Reporting by Warren Strobel and John Walcott; Editing by Alistair Bell
+Reporting by Warren Strobel and John Walcott; Editing by Alistair Bell and Peter Cooney